sagar8192/docker-mesos/README.md

 A simple mesos framework for running docker containers on mesos.

 How to build the binary?
-- Just run make and it will build the docker binary for you.
+- Just run make and it will build the docker-mesos binary for you.

 `bin/docker-mesos --help`